ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

     pettablePets.add(scorpion); // This should produce an error
     ```

 ## 3. Lab Participation Exercise

-1. Add three new model classes to `LonelyTwitter`:
+1. Add three new model classes to `PetShop`:
    - An abstract base class which represents the current `Mood`.
    - Two non-abstract classes which represent different moods (Ex: happy, sad, etc.) and inherit from the abstract class.
 2. Each mood should have a date, and getters and setters to access the date.